realworldocaml/book/book/imperative-programming/README.md

 ```

 This `mli` also includes a collection of helper functions whose
-purpose and behavior should be largely inferrable from their names and
+purpose and behavior should be largely inferable from their names and
 type signatures.
 Note that the `create` function takes as its
 arguments functions for hashing keys and testing them for equality.